tdevere/ADO_DNS_LABS/labs/lab3/README.md

 >
 > If you see this error when running `terraform apply -var="lab_scenario=base"`:
 > ```
-> Error: making Read request on Azure KeyVault Secret TestSecret:
+> Error: making Read request on Azure KeyVault Secret AppMessage:
 > keyvault.BaseClient#GetSecret: Failure responding to request: StatusCode=403
 > Code="Forbidden" Message="Public network access is disabled..."
 > ```